 To those of you who have made it this far, thank you for reading.
 I’m open to whatever comments you may have.
 However, I will no longer feed into anyone defending Trump’s actions."

 I find that in my own experience, making excuses for this kind of behavior is utterly reprehensible, and inexcusable.
 It dismisses the experiences of women and denies them basic human compassion and dignity.
 To attach this kind behavior to all men is an insult to any man who simply thinks that women should be treated like people instead of objects.
 To participate in, or justify this behavior is abhorrent and despicable.
 I won't say more, because her perspective is the important one, though I encourage others to share their views and stories as well.

-I would also like to once again thank Alex for her willingness to share!
+I would also like to once again thank our guest contributor for her willingness to share!

 Thursday, October 6, 2016

 I know that I'm a little bit behind on this whole blog thing.
 I do have a good reason though: in the last 2 weeks I've had my first 2 exams as a PhD student, plus started my first lab rotation and written my first 2 papers, plus a problem set and a presentation.
 I guess you could say that things have been a little hectic, but honestly, it really just reminded me of how much I love the feeling of hating every single thing.